WICG/first-party-sets/README.md

 ## Avoid weakening new and existing security boundaries

 Changes to the web platform that tighten boundaries for increased privacy often have positive effects on security as well.
 For example, cache partitioning restricts [cache probing](https://xsleaks.dev/docs/attacks/cache-probing/) attacks and third-party cookie blocking makes it much harder to perform [CSRF](https://owasp.org/www-community/attacks/csrf) by default.
-Where user agents intend to use First-Party Sets to replace or extend existing boundaries based on *site* or *origin* on the web, it is important to consider not only the effects on privacy, but also on security.
+Where user agents intend to use Related Website Sets to replace or extend existing boundaries based on *site* or *origin* on the web, it is important to consider not only the effects on privacy, but also on security.

 Sites in a common FPS may have greatly varying security requirements, for example, a set could contain a site storing user credentials and another hosting untrusted user data.
 Even within the same set, sites still rely on cross-site and cross-origin restrictions to stay in control of data exposure.
 Within reason, it should not be possible for a compromised site in an FPS to affect the integrity of other sites in the set.